 -Fr.
 Tim Monahan, Vocation Director, Archdiocese of Chicago

 The Newman Forum will run a weeklong Summer Institute for high school students at Mundelein Seminary, July 28-Aug.
 1. Mornings will be spent learning philosophy and theology from college professors, and afternoons will be spent going on fun excursions throughout Chicagoland.
 (And the rumors are true...we do go to Six Flags!)
+You can learn more by visiting our EVENT PAGE.

 The Newman Forum Writers Prize is an award presented annually to the winners of our yearly writing competitions, which run in tandem to our conferences and programs.
 Winners will receive a $100 gift card and be honored at a banquet at the end of the year!